metal3-io/metal3-docs/design/metadata-handling.md

 - Documentation of this feature would be very important.
 - The controllers must be able to recreate all status objects, i.e. no necessary information should be stored in the status without being recoverable
+- Since the BareMetalHost references the secrets and they are used at provisioning time, the secrets cannot be updated to be able to reprovision the node in the exact same state.
+This means that the data template parts containing the metadata and network data must be immutable.
+Updates have to be done by creating a new template and referencing it in the new / updated Metal3MachineTemplate.

 ### Risks and Mitigations